 Caption: 3D glTF model of olives under a glass dome.
 Rendered in real-time in the Babylon.js Sandbox.
 Model copyright 2021 Wayfair LLC, CC BY 4.0.

 Over the past year and a half, the working group members have brought our expertise in retail and 3D technology to bear on optimizing the process of using glTF for e-commerce applications.
 In that time, we’ve managed to improve the utility of glTF for our purposes and create tools to help artists and tool providers achieve more consistent results.
+This is truly the recipe for innovation.

 We’ve worked with Khronos’s 3D Formats group to build extensions for glTF, enabling more photorealistic 3D models and creating ways to add different versions of a product – variations on color and materials – into a single asset.
 We also collaborated on a new texture container format, KTX 2.0, with universal compression.
 KTX reduces file size and memory requirements for 3D models, so that even as interactive experiences get more advanced, consumers can still shop on a smartphone instead of needing a gaming PC.